atnguyen246/pc-troubleshooting-toolkit-project/README.md

 Help Desk Final Project for CIS20638A0 Trevor Lewis

 ## Project Purpose
-Technicians initially had trouble finding the right tools to be able to solve issues for users.
-This PC troubleshooting toolkit should help technicians find the all the tools they need in one convenient package.
-It is meant to be used by help desk and IT support technicians to carry out their tasks and responsibilities.
+New technicians can initially have trouble finding the right tools to be able to solve issues for users.
+This PC troubleshooting toolkit should help technicians find the basic tools they need in one convenient package.
+It is meant to be used by IT help desk and support technicians to carry out their tasks and responsibilities.
 With this toolkit, technicians should be able to troubleshoot more efficiently and be able to move on to the next user that needs help

 ## Tools & Technologies Used
 - PowerShell